jonathan-schmitt-mx/mendix-FeedbackNotification/README.md

 - Close after: Notification will be closed after this time (in ms).
 Set to 0 to let the user close it himself.
 This property can be overwriten for a specific notification with attribute below.
 - Close after attribute: Attribute used to overwrite above property for a specific notification.
 - Close button: Whether or not to show a close button.
-- Close on click: Close container when clicked.
+- Close on click: Close notification when clicked.
-- Draggable: Whether or not the notification is draggable.
+- Draggable: Whether or not the notification is can be dragged to close it.
 - Draggable percent: The percentage of the notifications width after which it will be closed.